by Diane Linsley

 4. Physical barriers work best.
 In our garden, every young fruit tree is surrounded by its own cage.
 These giant cages are made by pounding T-posts into the ground, then wrapping chicken wire fencing around the T-posts.
 Small plants like lettuce and young roses are protected with tomato cages.
 If the deer are very persistent, cover the tomato cage with netting, which lets in sunlight, but keeps out browsing deer.

-Here's a list of our best deer-resistant flower seeds.
+Here's a list of our best deer-resistant flowers from seed.